Delay distributions

 )

-To find out more about the sample function we used here, you can use ?cmdstanr::sample.
+To find out more about the arguments that can be passed to cmdstanr::sample via the nfidd_sample() function we used here, you can use ?cmdstanr::sample.
 To see the estimates, we can use:

 res$summary() ## could also simply type `res`